fsbraun/django-automations/doc/reference.rst

     Returns the verbose name set in the automation's meta class, or, if unset, the standard verbose name ``"Automation <<class_name>>"`` and ``"Automations <<class_name>>"``, respectively.

+.. py:attribute:: Automation.Meta.dashboard_template

+    specifies a Django template for rendering the dashboard content of this specififc ``Automation`` subclass.
+If not specified the standard template will be used: ``automations/includes/dashboard_item.html``.
+A simple implementation is part of the module but may be overwritten in the projects template path.

+.. py:method:: Automation.get_dashboard_context(queryset)

+    If present this method returns a context dictionary to be added to the rendering context for the automation's dashboard item.
+It gets passed a queryset of ``AutomationModel`` instances if the specific automation.

 Messages
 ========